 By SCOTT BAUER and MIKE HOUSEHOLDER

 One video shows a woman screaming, “Oh my God!” repeatedly after a group of girls wearing Santa hats and dancing with white pompoms is struck.
-Another shows the SUV plowing into members of a marching band, their music replaced with terrified screams
+Another shows the SUV plowing into members of a marching band, their music replaced with terrified screams.

-Police also had custody of the vehicle, Thompson said.
+Police had custody of the vehicle, Thompson said.
 The investigation was ongoing, with assistance from the Wisconsin Department of Justice.

 “What took place in Waukesha today is sickening, and I have every confidence that those responsible will be brought to justice,” tweeted the state’s top law enforcement officer, Attorney General Josh Kaul.

 One video shows the moment the SUV broke through the barricades and the sound of what appears to be several gunshots.
 Another video shows a young child dancing in the street as the SUV speeds by, just a few feet from her, before it hurtles into parade participants a few hundred feet ahead.

 Corey Montiho, a Waukesha school district board member, told the Milwaukee Journal Sentinel that his daughter’s dance team was hit by the SUV.